 The local waste disposal facility (or tip) within the Camden local government area is Spring Farm Advanced Resource Recovery Park.
-Located on Richardson Road in Spring Farm, the facility is owned and operated by SUEZ Environment (formerly SITA Environmental Solutions).
+Located at 20 Barrow Road, Spring Farm, the facility is owned and operated by SUEZ Environment (formerly SITA Environmental Solutions).
 Visit www.sita.com.au or phone 1300 651 116 for information on fees and services.

 Council can assist you with composting or worm farming your food scraps.
 This may reduce the weight of your general garbage bin (red lid) by up to 50% and give you much more room in your garden organics bin (green / brown lid).